SarahSaadain/Blattella_germanica/basic.md

   28994058 sequences unclassified (96.98%)
 the 5 most common taxons were the same as in the runs with the LB included

-I did Kraken2 with the ref genome that I split into reads with Art_illumina:
+I did Kraken2 with the ref genome that I split into simulated reads with Art_illumina:
 ```
 kraken2 --db /Volumes/Temp2/KrakenDB/nt \
         --threads 10 \